-Non-urgent pre-service decisions are made within 15 calendar days after receiving the request.
+Non-urgent pre-service decisions are made within 14 calendar days after receiving the request.
 This period may be extended one time by the Plan for up to 14 days if:

-- It is necessary due to matters beyond the control of GlobalHealth; - You are notified, prior to the expiration of the initial 14-day period, of why it is necessary; and, - You are notified of the date by which GlobalHealth expects to render a decision.
+- You are notified, prior to the expiration of the initial 14-day period, of why it is necessary; and, - You are notified of the date by which GlobalHealth expects to render a decision.

-If such an extension is necessary because GlobalHealth does not have the information necessary to decide the claim:
+If such an extension is necessary because GlobalHealth does not have the information necessary to decide the authorization:

-- We will tell you specifically what information is needed; and, - You will have 45 (Forty- five) days from receipt of the notice to provide the specified information.
+- We will tell you specifically what information is needed; and, - The appropriate timing of receipt.